Skip to Content

 • Fresh Mushrooms (we used a mixture of Baby Bella, Shimeji, and King Oyster mushrooms)

-• Udon Noodles (Japanese wheat flour noodles)
+• Udon Noodles (Japanese noodles made with wheat flour)

 • Baby Bok Choy